-34. Review
+38. Review

-This Policy is subject to ongoing review; however, will be reviewed no later than September 2024.
+This Policy is subject to ongoing review; however, will be reviewed no later than September 2025.
 All staff have received a copy of this policy.
+This policy was created by Lancashire County Council's Safeguarding Team and amended by Nicole Davison, Headteacher.